 This section deals with the means by which ILC Directors are appointed and related matters.
 Subsections (1) and (3) provide that the Minister is to appoint six of the seven ILC Directors in writing after consulting ATSIC and the Minister for Finance.
 The Chairperson of ATSIC will be an ex-officio member.
 The ILC Chairperson and at least four other Directors must be Aboriginal persons or Torres Strait Islanders.
 The Directors appointed by the Minister will be required to possess experience in land or environmental management, business or financial management or Aboriginal or Torres Strait Islander community life.
+At least two Directors are required to have experience in business or financial management.
 It is envisaged that this provision will enable persons with a range of relevant experience and expertise to be appointed to the Board.